GHeinzelmann/BAT.py/README.md

 *- Use of the lovoalign protein alignment software, replacing MUSTANG*

-*The 2.2 version is still being thoroughly tested, so the user can download the latest stable release instead (BAT 2.1).*
+*More details on the new features, such as the system setup and input variables, can be found in the user guide.
+BAT 2.2 is currently a beta release, so the user can download the latest stable release instead (BAT 2.1).*

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -